chapman-cpsc-230/hw2-gmontesdeoca/README.md

 **Due date:** 4 March 2016

 ## Description
-Creating two different programs, one which queries for two different numbers and produces a sum of powers and one uses Newton's Law of Cooling to produce a table of values showing
+Creating two different programs, one which queries for two different numbers and produces a sum of powers, and one that uses Newton's Law of Cooling to produce a table of values showing the time and temperature.

 ## What I Learned from This
+I learned how to use a while loop to compute a program and how to ask the program user to input a value.
+I also learned how to create a table of values in a program.

 ## Honor Pledge